 After a certain age, however, car insurance rates rise.
 After age 70, some drivers may pay higher rates for car insurance.
 Statistically, older drivers have slower reaction times.
 Some older drivers have diminishing eyesight.

 Do seniors pay more for auto insurance?
 Does car insurance increase after age 70?
-Can you continue paying low car insurance rates after age 70?
+Can you continue paying low car insurance rates after the age of 70?
 Keep reading to find out everything you need to know about car insurance premiums and age.

 Yes, Car Insurance Rates Increase for Senior Citizens

 Senior citizens pay higher rates for car insurance after a certain age.
 Some insurers start to increase rates when drivers reach their early or mid-70s.
 Other insurers increase rates when drivers reach their 80s or even their 90s.
 Some insurers never significantly increase insurance rates for older drivers at all.

 As an older driver, you are riskier to insure than a younger driver.
 Typically, car insurance premiums drop with age as drivers become more experienced.
 After a certain age, however, this rule no longer applies.

 It’s nothing personal: insurers use statistics to calculate risk.
 Then, they use risk to calculate premiums.
 As an older driver, you are statistically more likely to make a claim than a younger driver.
 You could be the world’s safest driver.
 Unfortunately, your insurer still charges higher rates based on your age.

 Insurance Rates Drop With Age (Until Your 70s)